LetsScrapeData/scraper/start/readme.md

  * @LastEditors: Joe
  * @Reference:
 -->
-# Quick Start - Template Design
+# Quick Start - Design

 The instructions in this section are only applicable when you design the template yourself.
 If you use an existing template to scrape data, refer to [how to scrape data](/readme).